-To provide failover capabilities if the primary VMware Identity Manager data center becomes unavailable, VMware Identity Manager needs to be deployed in a secondary data center.
+To provide failover capabilities if the primary VMware Identity Manager data center becomes unavailable, you must deploy VMware Identity Manager in a secondary data center.

 By using a secondary data center, end users can log in and use applications with minimal downtime.
-A secondary data center also allows administrators the ability to upgrade VMware Identity Manager to the next version with minimal downtime.
+Also, with a secondary data center, you can upgrade VMware Identity Manager to the next version with minimal downtime.
 See Upgrading VMware Identity Manager with Minimal Downtime.

 A typical deployment using a secondary data center is shown here.

-Follow these guidelines for a multi-data center deployment.
+Follow these guidelines for a multiple data center deployment.

 - Database: VMware Identity Manager uses the database to store data.
-For a multi-datacenter deployment, replication of the database between the two data centers is crucial.
+For a multiple data center deployment, replication of the database between the two data centers is crucial.
 Refer to your database documentation about how to set up a database in multiple data centers.
-For example, with SQL Server, using Always On deployment is recommended.
+For example, with SQL Server, using Always On deployment is preferable.
 See Overview of Always On Availability Groups (SQL Server) on the Microsoft website for information.
-VMware Identity Manager functionalities expect very low latency between the database and the VMware Identity Manager appliance.
-Therefore, appliances in one data center are expected to connect to the database in the same data center.
+VMware Identity Manager functionalities are designed for minimal latency between the database and the VMware Identity Manager appliance.
+Therefore, appliances in one data center are designed to connect to the database in the same data center.

-- Fail-Back to Primary: In most failure scenarios, you can fail back to the primary data center once that data center is back to normal.
+- Fail-Back to Primary: In most failure scenarios, you can fail back to the primary data center after that data center is back to normal.
 See Failback to Primary Data Center for information.

-- Promote Secondary to Primary: In case of an extended data center failure, the secondary data center can be promoted to primary.
+- Promote Secondary to Primary: If an extended data center failure occurs, the secondary data center can be promoted to primary.
 See Promoting Secondary Data Center to Primary Data Center for information.

-- Fully Qualified Domain Name: The fully qualified domain name to access VMware Identity Manager should be the same in all data centers.
+- Fully Qualified Domain Name: The fully qualified domain name to access VMware Identity Manager must be the same in all data centers.

 Audits: VMware Identity Manager uses Elasticsearch embedded in the VMware Identity Manager appliance for auditing, reports, and directory sync logs.
-Separate Elasticsearch clusters have to be created in each data center.
+Create separate Elasticsearch clusters in each data center.
 See Setting up a Secondary Data Center for more information.

 - Active Directory: VMware Identity Manager can connect to Active Directory using the LDAP API or using Integrated Windows Authentication.
-In both these methods, VMware Identity Manager can leverage Active Directory SRV records to reach the appropriate domain controller in each data center.
+With both of these methods, VMware Identity Manager can use Active Directory SRV records to reach the appropriate domain controller in each data center.

 - Windows Apps: VMware Identity Manager supports accessing Windows apps using ThinApp, and Windows Apps and Desktops using Horizon View or Citrix technologies.
-It is usually important to deliver these resources from a data center that is closer to the user, also called Geo-Affinity.
+Delivering these resources from a data center that is closer to the user, also called Geo-Affinity, is important.
 Note the following about Windows resources:

 - ThinApps - VMware Identity Manager supports Windows Distributed File Systems as a ThinApp repository.
 Use the Windows Distributed File Systems documentation to set up appropriate location-specific policies.

 - Horizon View (with Cloud Pod Architecture) - VMware Identity Manager supports Horizon Cloud Pod Architecture.
 Horizon Cloud Pod Architecture provides Geo-Affinity using global entitlements.
 See "Integrating Cloud Pod Architecture Deployments" in Setting up Resources in VMware Identity Manager for information.
-No additional changes are required for a VMware Identity Manager multi-datacenter deployment.
+No additional changes are required for a VMware Identity Manager multiple data center deployment.